jcu/cookbook/README.md

 ```

 For other verisons, replace `latest` with your desired major, minor or patch
 version.
 Note that you must keep all versions of resources in sync across all
-tags.
+HTML tags to ensure things function correctly.

 ### Upgrading